dune3d/dune3d/doc/building.md

 ### Start MSYS console

-Launch the Start Menu item “MSYS2 mingw 64 bit” you should be greeted with a console window.
+Launch the Start Menu item “MSYS2 MINGW64”, you should be greeted with a console window.
 All steps below refer to what you should type into that window.

-Install updates
+### Install updates

 ```
 pacman -Syu